-MTL 18/23
+DRAFT CL

 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 2803

 MEDICAID SERVICES MANUAL Subject: POLICY

-Nursing services are provided by a licensed RN, or an LPN under the supervision of an RN, or a CNA under the direction and supervision of an RN.
-RNs, LPNs and CNAs must be licensed by the Nevada State Board of Nursing and acting within their scope of practice.
+Nursing services are provided by a licensed RN or LPN under the supervision of an RN.
+RNs and LPNs must be licensed by the Nevada State Board of Nursing and acting within their scope of practice.
 These services may include, but are not limited to:

 - 1. Evaluations and assessments (RN only);

 - 2. Care and maintenance of tracheotomies;

-- 3. Catheterization or catheter care;
+- 3. Catheterization or catheter care:

 - 4. Oral or tracheal suctioning;

 - 5. Oxygen administration;

 - 6. Prescription medication administration that is part of the POC;

 - 7. Tube feedings;

-- 8. Ventilator Care; or
+- 8. Ventilator Care: or

 - 9. Medical Team Conference participation time for the development of medical related services in the POC.
 Payment is excluded for participation time of POC development for educational processes and goals.
 (RN only)

 - 1. Nursing services must be provided within the scope of work for the level of licensure of the nurse providing the service(s). - 2.
 Service(s) provided without an OPR from a qualified health professional working within their scope of practice are not eligible for reimbursement. - 3.
-Services not listed on the individual's POC other than services for screening and diagnostics are not eligible for reimbursement.
+Services not listed on the individual's POC, other than services for screening and diagnostics are not eligible for reimbursement.